Wigner-Lindblad equations for quantum friction: Comparison with other theories

-According to the recently introduced paradigm of ODM \cite{Bondar2011c}, equations of motion can be deduced from the following three inputs: (i) the definition of the average of an observable, (ii) the algebra of observables, and (iii) time-dependent evolution of averaged values (i.e., the Ehrenfest theorems).
-This formalism has already provided new interpretation of the Wigner function \cite{Bondar2013a}, unveiled conceptual inconstancies in finite-dimensional quantum mechanics \cite{Bondar2011}, formulated dynamical models in topologically nontrivial spaces \cite{Zhdanov2014}, advanced the study of quantum-classical hybrids \cite{Radonjic2014}, and lead to development of efficient numerical techniques \cite{Cabrera2013, Cabrera2014}.
+To overcome these fundamental limitations, a new paradigm of ODM \cite{Bondar2011c} has been recently put forth, enabling the generation of models directly from observed data (see figure \ref{Fig_ODM_open_system}).
+To derive master equations, ODM needs two inputs: observed data recast in the form of Ehrenfest relations and a specified mathematical structure of the equation of motion.
+As an outcome, ODM guarantees that the resulting equations of motion have the desired physical structure to reproduce the supplied dynamical observations.
+This formalism has provided new interpretation of the Wigner function \cite{Bondar2013a}, unveiled conceptual inconstancies in finite-dimensional quantum mechanics \cite{Bondar2011}, formulated dynamical models in topologically nontrivial spaces \cite{Zhdanov2015}, advanced the study of quantum-classical hybrids \cite{Radonjic2014}, and lead to development of efficient numerical techniques \cite{Cabrera2015, Cabrera2014}.